- Support and service

 Pages for seed projects on Lnu.se

 It is important that every seed project has its own page on Lnu.se.
-This in order for the university’s research to be visible to other researchers, financiers, collaboration partners, journalists, organisations, the trade and industry, etc.
+This in order for the university’s research to be visible to other researchers, financiers, decision-makers, collaboration partners, journalists, organisations, the trade and industry, etc.

 On the seed project page, all information that is relevant for the project is listed.
 There should be a Swedish version and preferably also an English one.